New England Patriots vs. Carolina Panthers NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Over/under insights

-- The combined points per game average of the two teams, 46.4, is 5.4 points more than Sunday's over/under.
+- The two teams combine to score 46.4 points per game, 4.9 more than the over/under in this contest.

-- These two squads combine to allow 40.4 points per game, 0.6 fewer than this contest's over/under.
+- This contest's total is 1.1 points above the 40.4 these two squads combine to surrender per game this season.

-- The average total in Patriots games this season is 45.3, 4.3 points more than Sunday's over/under of 41.
+- The Patriots and their opponents have scored an average of 45.3 points per game in 2020, 3.8 more than Sunday's total.

-- The 41-point total for this game is 4.7 points below the 45.7 points per game average total in Panthers games this season.
+- The 41.5-point total for this game is 4.2 points below the 45.7 points per game average total in Panthers games this season.

 Patriots stats and trends

-- In New England's eight games this season, it has four wins against the spread.
+- New England has four wins against the spread in eight games this season.

-- The Patriots have been favored by 4 points or more three times this season and have covered the spread in two of them.

-- New England's games this year have hit the over on four of eight set point totals (50%).
+- New England has hit the over in 50% of its opportunities this year (four times over eight games with a set point total).

-- New England is 3-2 against the spread and 4-1 overall this season when the team notches more than 19.9 points.
+- When New England puts up more than 19.9 points, it is 3-2 against the spread and 4-1 overall.

 - Click over to SISportsbook and find the latest spread, moneyline and total for New England's matchup with the Panthers.